About Noam - Writer/Director/Producer

 IMG_2340.PNG

-In 2020 Noam started the MFA Graduate Film Program in Writing/Directing at NYU Tisch to develop original feature films and TV.
-At Tisch, Noam is a Film Futures Scholar.
-Her 2023 award-winning narrative short SULAM (Ladder) premiered in competition at Aspen Shortsfest and won the Best US Student Film at Palm Springs ShortFest.
-As a producer, she produced two films that premiered in SXSW 2023, and an upcoming film Executive Produced by Spike Lee and finalist for a Student BAFTA.
-Most recently, her feature screenplay “Princess” was selected as the top script for NYU’s Table-Read Initiative, where it was read in its entirety for actors and industry.
+Here are some highlights!
+Noam’s 2023 award-winning narrative short SULAM (Ladder)” premiered in competition at Aspen Shortsfest and won the Best US Student Film at Palm Springs ShortFest.
+As a producer, she produced two films that premiered in SXSW 2023, as well as an upcoming film Executive Produced by Spike Lee and finalist for a Student BAFTA.
+Her feature screenplay “Princess” was selected as the top script for NYU’s Table-Read Initiative, where it was read in its entirety for actors and industry.
+And most recently, her thesis film “VERSE” received the Sloan Production Grant for its exploration of VR and neuroscience.

-Prior to NYU, Noam got her start directing and producing documentaries all over the world.
-She worked as a National Geographic Explorer and an adventure sports documentarian with brands like The North Face, Merrell, and Yeti.
-Her films competed in festivals worldwide, and were distributed by outlets like RedBullTV, National Geographic, the United Nations, US Department of State and Outside.
+In a previous life, Noam got her start by hanging off rock faces and making documentaries all over the world, working as a National Geographic Explorer and adventure sports documentarian with brands like The North Face, Merrell, and Yeti.
+Her films were distributed by outlets like RedBullTV, National Geographic, the United Nations, US Department of State.

 What It’s All About —

-Noam’s films often center on unlikely heroes who defy stereotypes, examining issues of identity through intimate relationships.
-No matter the project, she is driven by unassuming people doing the unique and incredible, and is an active mentor in organizations that elevate women in film.
-Noam is based in Brooklyn and co writes with her LA-based “baby” sister - Sappir Argov.
+Noam grew up in an apartment outside of Disney World after immigrating to the US.
+Her films often center on unlikely heroes who defy stereotypes, examining issues of identity through intimate relationships.
+No matter the project, she is driven by unassuming people doing the unique and incredible.
+Noam is based in Brooklyn and collaborates with her much cooler, LA-based, “baby” sister - Sappir Argov.

 The stories people tell have a way of taking care of them.
 If stories come to you, care for them.
 And learn to give them away where they are needed.
 Sometimes a person needs a story more than food to stay alive.
 That is why we put these stories in each other’s memory.
 This is how people care for themselves.